web3-authn/tatchi/examples/tatchi-docs/src/docs/getting-started/quickstart.md

 title: Quickstart
 ---

-# Installation
+# Quickstart

 Install the SDK and configure the wallet iframe (origin, service path, headers) so sensitive flows run in an isolated wallet origin.
+For a more detailed walkthrough, see [Installation](./installation.md).

 ## 1. Install the SDK